jaschdoc/dad5-bot/README.md

 To get understanding of the project, please follow [this guide](https://discordjs.guide/).

 # Getting started
 These are the pre-requisites for running the bot.
-There are installation instructions below, however, you should have setup an application & bot in the discord developer controls.
+There are installation instructions below, however, you should have setup an application & bot in the discord developer controls first.

 Furthermore, setting up a separate server on Discord just for testing the bot is a good idea.